pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: ""
-- This variable is used to specify a storage engine.
-If the execution of an SQL statement fails due to a failure of the specified storage engine, TiDB retries executing this SQL statement with TiKV.
+- This variable is used to specify a list of storage engines that might fall back to TiKV.
+If the execution of a SQL statement fails due to a failure of the specified storage engine in the list, TiDB retries executing this SQL statement with TiKV.
 This variable can be set to "" or "tiflash".
-When this variable is set to "tiflash", if the execution of an SQL statement fails due to a failure of TiFlash, TiDB retries executing the SQL statement with TiKV.
+When this variable is set to "tiflash", if the execution of a SQL statement fails due to a failure of TiFlash, TiDB retries executing this SQL statement with TiKV.

 ### tidb_allow_remove_auto_inc <span class="version-mark">New in v2.1.18 and v3.0.4</span>